AA/PPS 04.02.03 - Non-tenure Line Faculty Workload Release Program

 Sections 11 and 12 of Chapter III of the Regents Rules explain the Texas State policy on copyrights and patents.
 Texas State retains the right to the ownership of intellectual property created on workload release similar to development of work products occurring during a regular academic appointment.
 It is the responsibility of the faculty member to comply with this policy.

-Recipients of Non-tenure Line Faculty Workload Release must submit a written report to the Faculty Senate, (copied to their chairs/directors) of their workload release activity by February 1 for a Fall semester release and by July 1 for a Spring semester release or two-semester release.
-Those on a two-semester release must submit a progress report to the after the first semester.
-All written reports must include the abstract referred to in paragraph 6b above.
+Recipients of non-tenure line faculty workload release must submit a written report to the Faculty Senate, (copied to their chairs or directors) of their workload release activity by February 1 for a fall semester release and by July 1 for a spring semester release or two-semester release.
+Those on a two-semester release must submit a progress report to the Faculty Senate after the first semester.
+All written reports must include the abstract submitted as part of the online application.

 The final report will state specifically whether any possible patentable or copyrightable intellectual property was created during the release and when such information will be submitted to the Intellectual Property Committee.
-This report should be routed to the Faculty Senate with copies to the department chair/school director and the college dean.
-The final report will be submitted to the provost by the Faculty Senate, and if intellectual property creation occurred during the release time, with a copy to the Intellectual Property Committee.
+This report should be routed to the Faculty Senate, with copies to the department chair or school director and the college dean.
+The final report will be submitted to the provost and vice president for Academic Affairs (VPAA) by the Faculty Senate, and if intellectual property creation occurred during the release time, with a copy to the Intellectual Property Committee.

-The Non-tenure Line Faculty Committee Chair/Faculty Senate Vice Chair will send notification of awards to successful applicants, with copies to college deans and department chairs/school directors.
-A list of approved projects will be sent to the Office of the Provost.
+The Non-tenure Line Faculty Committee chair or Faculty Senate vice chair will send notification of awards to successful applicants, with copies to college deans and department chairs or school directors.
+A list of approved projects will be sent to the Office of the Provost and VPAA.

-At least once every five years, the provost will appoint an ad hoc Program Review Committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the Nontenure Line Faculty Workload Release program.
-The Committee will review this PPS and the Nontenure Line Faculty Workload Release applications and reports submitted by faculty who have completed workload release projects since the last program review.
-Based upon its review, the committee will submit a report to the provost evaluating the Nontenure Line Faculty Workload Release program and offering suggestions for improvement, including changes to this PPS.
+At least once every five years, the provost and VPAA will appoint an ad hoc program review committee representing the Council of Academic Deans, the Council of Chairs, and the Faculty Senate to review the non-tenure line faculty workload release program.
+The committee will review this policy and the workload release applications and reports submitted by faculty who have completed workload release projects since the last program review.
+Based upon its review, the committee will submit a report to the provost and VPAA evaluating the program and offering suggestions for improvement, including changes to this policy.